rydmike/flex_color_picker/README.md

 The above introduction was a walk through of the bundled example, please see the [example section](https://pub.dev/packages/flex_color_picker/example) for the complete source code.

-There are a few more configuration options available for the `ColorPicker`, use the [API reference guide](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/flex_color_picker-library.html) for additional information.
+There are many more configuration options available for the `ColorPicker`, use the [API reference guide](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/flex_color_picker-library.html) for additional information.

-You can also try the more complete [live Web example](https://rydmike.com/democolorpicker/).
+You can also try the more complete [live Web example](https://rydmike.com/flexcolorpicker/).
 Its source code is also included in the package example folder, in "example/lib/demo/main.dart".
+By studying it you can see practical examples of how to use all the new features.

 Happy color picking!